Perspective | The Big Ten is back, and college football’s ludicrous soap opera rolls on

 That’s how ludicrous the whole thing had gotten.
 Finally came Wednesday’s official announcement: The conference will begin play the weekend of Oct.
-24 and play eight games in eight weeks, with the regular season ending on Dec.
+24 and play eight games in eight weeks, with the regular season ending Dec.
 12.

-Oh, and the College Football Playoff committee has pushed its announcement of the four teams that will play for whatever passes as a championship this season to Dec.
-20. That accounts for both the start and end dates for the new Big Ten season.
+Oh, and the College Football Playoff committee pushed its announcement of the four teams that will play for whatever passes as a championship this season to Dec.
+20. That accounts for the end date for the new Big Ten season.

 Welcome to college football in 2020.